 Furthermore, the demand on our transportation systems will continue to increase.
 America’s population will grow by 70 million and freight volume will increase by more than 40 percent by 2045 (Beyond Traffic 2045, 2017).
 This will require an increase in infrastructure capacity by building new roads, bridges, and other facilities; as well as maintaining existing infrastructure to ensure continued use and extend service life.

+Current State of Transportation Infrastructure

 However, providing funding for these projects presents a continuing challenge.
 Federal fuel taxes per gallon has not increased since 1993.
 Improved vehicle fuel economy reduces fuel consumption on a per vehicle basis, further reducing the revenue from gas taxes.
 Inflation continues to degrade the purchasing power of transportation funds and states are increasingly using debt to fund transportation projects.